 Stay Clear of Jogger’s Weight Gain

 Running burns calories, which implies your body will certainly be starving, and you might start eating more than usual.
-Surprisingly, the outcome for lots of new joggers is weight gain instead of weight loss.
+Surprisingly, many new joggers’ outcome is weight gain instead of weight loss.
 Try exercising for 30 minutes rather than an hour to stay clear.
 Shorter workouts will still keep you in shape, shed some calories, and help you prepare for race day.
 However, it will not let you starve for more food.

 Count The Calories You Shed

 Approximately a 75 kg runner is likely to burn 13 calories per minute.
 Therefore, one mile of running in 6-7 mins burns about 100 calories, but that does not imply you’ll lose an extra pound for every 35 miles you log.
 Running a lot more will make you hungrier and likely to eat more.
 The level of intensity or adding a hill will undoubtedly raise the number of calories you burn.
 Your body will certainly be tired, so you might sleep a little more.
 All of this will certainly influence weight loss.
 If you eat a well-balanced diet plan and keep your calorie consumption as you run, you may also drop weight as you become much healthier.